Key takeaways

 Is West Lake free to enter?

 Yes.
 The lake itself, its shoreline path, the Su Causeway and the Bai Causeway, the lakeside parks and most of the open scenery are free to walk — there is no gate and no entry ticket for West Lake.
 This is the single most useful practical fact about it: you can spend a full half-day or longer here without paying anything.
-Only certain sub-attractions inside the lake area are ticketed — most notably Leifeng Pagoda (~¥40), the tour boats out to the islands (~¥55-70), and the evening 'Impression West Lake' show.
-Lingyin Temple, often paired with a lake visit, sits just west of the lake and has its own separate ticket.
+Only certain sub-attractions inside the lake area are ticketed — most notably Leifeng Pagoda (¥40), the tour boats out to the islands (¥55–70), Yue Fei Temple (¥25) and the evening 'Impression West Lake' show.
+Lingyin Temple, usually paired with a lake visit, sits just west of the lake and is ALSO free — it has been since 1 December 2025 — but unlike the lake it cannot be walked into: it needs a free timed reservation booked 1–7 days ahead, and there is no same-day booking.

 How do you get to West Lake in Hangzhou?